jessica-mitchell/docs_benchmarks/README.md

 Each benchmark includes performance visualizations showing:
 - Simulation time vs. number of compute resources
 - Strong scaling and weak scaling characteristics
-- Error bars indicating standard deviation across multiple runs

 ## Adding New Benchmark Results

 When NEST is preparing for a new release, we need to run the benchmarks from the NEST release candidate.
 Once completed, a new entry needs to be created in this repository and the index page needs to be updated.

 ### Process for Adding New Results